Vietnam detains blogger after police custody deaths post

 In March 2009, Quynh spent nine days in police detention for receiving funds from Viet Tan, a California-based activist group, to print T-shirts carrying slogans against a major bauxite project in the Central Highlands, police said.

-The EU delegation in Vietnam called on Hanoi to release Quynh, saying "this arrest goes against the country's international and domestic human rights obligations".

-The EU was criticized for refusing to carry out a human rights impact assessment before it concluded a free trade agreement with Vietnam last year.

-Last week, Hanoi declared Viet Tan "a terrorist organization" and warned that any Vietnamese found to be involved with the group would be regarded as co-conspirators and punished.
+Last week, Hanoi declared Viet Tan "a terrorist organisation" and warned that any Vietnamese found to be involved with the group would be regarded as co-conspirators and punished.

 Quynh had also spoken out against a subsidiary of Taiwan's Formosa Plastics Corp that caused one of Vietnam's biggest environmental disasters in April.